 Built 120 years ago, the Sterling-Moorman House is the only remaining example of the Gothic Revival architectural style in Cheney.
 It is believed to have been constructed by the property’s first owner, a local carpenter named Frank Sterling.
 Its name also reflects long-time ownership by the James Madison Moorman family.

 The modest house features its original Gothic arch fenestration, wood drop cladding, and a later shed-roof rear addition that housed the kitchen and bath.
 The hand-hewn beams undergirding the structure show complex peg-and-tenon joinery, revealing the craftsmanship of its builder.
 While the building is structurally sound, the interior is in need of extensive repairs.

 Click the link to see video of the move:

-The City of Cheney is currently restoring the house as quickly as they are able, primarily using volunteer labor.
-Their current thoughts are to create a non-profit organization that would run the house as a living history center, representing the early pioneering days of Cheney.
-They would offer tours, teaching and showing the community, especially our young folks, about how the first settlers of Cheney lived, what they were like and what they believed in.
+The Sterling-Moorman House Foundation is a non-profit corporation formed to restore the house to useful condition, preserving the historic integrity of the structure while updating it for contemporary use.
+We are currently restoring the house as quickly as we are able, primarily using volunteer labor.
+Our intention is that the house will continue to illustrate the early pioneering days of Cheney, showing the community, especially our young folks, how the first settlers of Cheney lived, what they were like and what they believed in.

-The Sterling-Moorman Committee will be working with the City to oversee the Sterling-Moorman Project and provide guidance and structure as the project begins.
+The Sterling-Moorman House Foundation will be working with the City to oversee the Sterling-Moorman Project and provide guidance and structure as the project begins.

 Calendar of Events